danicat/pacgo/README.md

 We will be writing a Pac Man clone for the terminal.
 While writing a game you are exposed to several interesting requirements that make a very good ground for exploring many features of the language, including input, output, functions, pointers, concurrency and a bit of math.

-You also learn a bit more about the terminal and it's magical escape sequences.
+You also learn a bit more about the terminal and its magical escape sequences.

 ## Pre-requisites